smokingchmod/smokingchmod/README.md

 - 🔭 I’m currently working on **my new game - will post code here soon.**

-- 🤝 I’m looking for help with **anything with game dev - with joy will listen about your knowledge and share mine.**
+- 🤝 I’m looking for help with **anything with game dev or pentesting - with joy will listen about your knowledge and share mine.**

 - 🌱 I’m currently learning **C++ | C# | Unity | Unreal.
 It's a lot, I know.
 I'm begginer but I do it all days and I just love it.**